 DeForest High School's Alternative Program

-An individualized student centered program that supports and embraces the unique needs of students through project based learning which creates college or career pathways.
+Vision: To produce a student centered program that supports and embraces the unique needs of all.
+Through individualized and hands on learning opportunities students will prepare for college or career pathways.

 DAHS New Reflections